deepaksamuel/g4plusplus/README.md

 - Signin: Only Google accounts are allowed for the time-being.
 - Pricing: Free of cost
+- Limitations:
+    - Maximum particles: 50000
+    - Tracks available for visualization: First 100 tracks only
+    - Physics list: Only major reference lists
+    - Geometry: Only Cube, Sphere (hollow) and Cylinder (hollow)

 ## After signing in
 You will see a empty scene with a menu bar and a side bar.